greghxc/cark-clint/README.md

 It's a bird!
 No, it's a plane!
 Yes, it is a plane!

 ## Overview
-An abstract service to normalize flight data retrieved from multiple API endpoints or, potentially, services.
-Currently the only implmentation is agains the FlightStats flex API.
+An abstract service to standardize flight data retrieved from multiple API endpoints or, potentially, services.
+Currently the only implmentation is against the FlightStats flex API.

 This server was initially generated as a stub by the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project from an [OpenAPI specification](https://github.com/swagger-api/swagger-core).